-Both delicious and emblematic of its namesake region in France, the Death & Co duo’s Old Fashioned riff pays homage to the apple capital or Europe (Normandy is home to Calvados) while making a compelling case for a flavor combination you might not have thought of otherwise.
+Both delicious and emblematic of its the like-named region in France, the Death & Co duo’s Old Fashioned variation pays homage to the apple capital of Europe, while making a compelling case for a flavor combination you might not have thought of otherwise.
 Apple brandy—whether imported from northern France or from elsewhere in the world—takes on a new, tropical identity when paired with homemade toasted coconut-infused bourbon.
 Infusing the coconut into the whiskey is key in that it brings substantial body and richness to the drink, adding to this spirit-forward cocktail’s overall complexity.
-Pro tip: you might want to consider making double batches of the Normandie Old Fashioned’s homemade ingredients as they’ll likely run out more quickly than expected.

 - 3 ounces coconut-infused bourbon*